eugeniagr/WhoRunTheWorld_TaxisProject/README.md

-# AzureML_Flask_example
-This is an example for my students on how to call an azure ml webservice and get a return.
-This was modified from some other brilliant person on Github who's git escapes me.
+This is an example on how to call an azure ml webservice and get a return.

+UBER & LYFT CAB PRICES
+Prediction in the Boston Area

+We created a model that predicts the price of rides based on the weather patterns, timing information, distance, level of service; reducing the time and effort needed to ascertain the cheaper ride.

+PREDICTION EXPERIMENT IS BASED ON:

+WEATHER CONDITIONS
+- Temperature
+- Rain
+DISTANCE
+TIME OF DAY
+DAY OF THE WEEK

+CAB TYPE
+- UBER
+- Lyft

+LEVEL OF SERVICE
+Lux	 - Lux
+	   - Lux Black
+	   - Lux Black XL
+	   - Lyft
+	   - Lyft XL
+	   - Shared
+Uber - Black
+	   - Black SUV
+	   - Taxi
+	   - UberPool
+	   - UberX
+	   - UberXL
+	   - WAV